PCThakarar/SOLID/README.md

 - A module should be responsible to one and only one user or stakeholder
 - A module should be responsible to one and only one actor
 - Separate the code that different actors depends on
-- Bruteforce approach to achive SRP is to separate out each method into different classes which is not practical enough for larger projects.
+- Brute force approach to achieve SRP is to separate out each method into different classes which is not practical enough for larger projects.
 - The idea is to keep all code/ methods that changes together for the same actor within the same scope/ class.
-- Violatoion Example: Consider a student class that consists of all the methods related to student, course, payment, email sending, DB operations etc.. all scoped within a single class.
+- Violation Example: Consider a student class that consists of all the methods related to student, course, payment, email sending, DB operations etc.. all scoped within a single class.
 In normal terms, we call such type of classes to be a fat/ bulky class and such classes violates SRP.

 ## OCP - Open closed Principle